 Then someone pointed out that the most ordinary colour combination of all, the one we looked at every day without really taking in, was the colours of trees: green and brown.
 Who had got that colour combo all wrong? they asked.
 Soon, green and brown were in fashion and to this day it’s a recurring theme and one of the most refreshing colour combinations.
 Add to that a little blue (for the sky) and you’ve brought colour and nature into your home – a look you’re almost guaranteed to never tire of.

 But where to add Color?

-The Scandis like small splashes of colour in strategic places.
+The Scandis like to add colour to minimalist interior with small splashes of strategic placed.
 It’ll be a pink flower in a white vase or blue and green cushions in a white sofa.
 It could be a brown sofa in a predominantly white sitting room.

 Minimalist – How you can add a touch of Drama to your own room Scandi Style

-1. Small doses: Add a touch of colour strategically placed.
+1. Small doses: Add colour to minimalist design, strategically.
 That can be a flower, fruits, a painting, cushions, a rug…but not all at one.

 2. Think nature: Use the earthy colours of nature such as brown, blue, green, charcoal…jazz up the look with pastel shades.

 3. Think small: Avoid the large static areas such as walls, curtains, door frames and skirting boards.
 You’ll be looking at the same colours for a long time unless you want to spend time repainting.
 Smaller colourful objects can be easily moved.
 And the look can be over-powering.